wolfeidau/wolfeidau_site/content/post/2015-03-04-using-sublime-text-for-go-development.md

 }
 {{< /highlight >}}

-Note: Ensure you update the `GOPATH` value to reflect where yours is located.
+_Note:_ Ensure you update the `GOPATH` value to match the one configured earlier.

 Once you restart sublime you should be ready to roll!

 In addition to these plugins I also use [GitGutter](https://github.com/jisaacks/GitGutter) which provides some highlighting of changes for source code under `git`.

+Thanks to [Marius Ursache](https://twitter.com/bamse) for his feedback.